This healthy carrot cake is just as good as any carrot cake you’ve had, but it’s gluten-free, dairy-free, and paleo!

 - 1 teaspoon sea salt

 - 1/2 teaspoon baking soda

 - 3 large eggs

 - 1/4 cup maple syrup

-- 2 tablespoons almond oil or grapeseed oil
+- 2 tablespoons oil such as almond oil or grapeseed oil

-- 1 1/2 cups carrots finely chopped (The food processor is the easiest way to do this.)
+- 1 1/2 cups finely chopped carrots chopped in the food processor to the size of cooked quinoa

 - 1 cup coarsely chopped pecans

 - 27 ounces full-fat coconut milk two cans; be careful to not shake the cans